learn-with-me/Development-Setup-Handbook/db-postgresql.md

     $ brew install postgres
     The database will be initialized during installation, so there isn’t a need to run initdb

-    Here is a quick way of knowing if Postgres was installed via brew, brew creates this directory `/usr/local/var/postgres`
+    Here is a quick way of knowing if Postgres was installed via brew, brew initializes the database during installation by `postgres -D /usr/local/var/postgres` this creating this directory `/usr/local/var/postgres`

 ##### Uninstallation